-Getting enough sleep every night has been shown to be linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night.8
+Getting enough sleep every night has been linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night while lack of sleep weakens your immune function.8

-Sleep duration has even been linked to appetite, obesity and body mass index too.9
+Sleep duration plays an important role when it comes to appetite, obesity, and body mass index too.9

 As you can see, getting enough quality sleep offers you a lot of positive benefits towards living a happy, fit and healthy life every day.

-If you are experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.
+If you are getting too little sleep or experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.

-Awaken your best by taking our interactive online sleep assessment now.
+Awaken your best by taking our free sleep assessment now.